isomerpages/moe-westspringpri-P0/_aboutus-folder/School Code of Conduct.md

 *   Students are to report to school punctually by 7.30 a.m.
 A valid medical certificate or letter must be submitted to the form teacher if a student is absent.
 *   Students will be issued a warning if he/she is repeatedly late.
 Disciplinary action will be taken against repeat offenders.
-*   A Short Message Service (SMS) will be sent to parent/guardian when a student logs in the biometric scanner late.

 **School Assembly**